blackfireio/documentation/php/integrations/sdk.rst

          * Creates a sub-query string to create a new profile linked to the current one.
          * Generated query must be set in the X-Blackire-Query HTTP header or in the BLACKFIRE_QUERY environment variable.
          *
-         * @return string|null The sub-query or null if the current profile is not the first sample or profiling is disabled.
+         * @return string|null The sub-query or null if profiling is disabled.
          */
         public function createSubProfileQuery() {}